Skip to content

 The five conditions for claiming input tax credit under Section 16

-— Section 16 grants input tax credit only when all five hold: a valid tax invoice, goods/services actually received, tax paid to the government, the supplier's return furnished, and payment to the supplier within 180 days.
+— Section 16(2) grants input tax credit only when all five hold: a valid tax invoice, the invoice appears in your GSTR-2B, goods/services actually received, tax paid to the government, and your own return filed for the period.
+The 180-day payment rule is a separate reversal, not a sixth condition.

 Composition scheme versus regular GST across turnover cap, tax rate, ITC, and document type